Abdullaks/Blog-App/README.md

 ## Introduction

-A Bog app  using Node js, Express js,react.js and MongoDb.
+A Blog app  using Node js, Express js,react.js and MongoDb.

 NOTE: Please read the RUN section before opening an issue.